vasumathi298/software-design-patterns/README.md

   - **Description:** Implements Singleton with serialization support, ensuring that the instance is maintained across serialization and deserialization.
   - **Advantages:** Ensures that the Singleton instance is preserved during serialization and deserialization processes.
   - **Disadvantages:** Requires careful handling to avoid multiple instances being created during deserialization.
+### Factory Method Pattern

+The Factory Method Design Pattern is a creational design pattern used to provide an interface for creating objects in a superclass while allowing subclasses to alter the type of objects that will be created.
+It encapsulates the object creation logic in a separate method, abstracting the instantiation process and promoting loose coupling between the creator and the created objects.

+#### Advantages of Factory Method
+- **Encapsulates Object Creation:** Simplifies client code and promotes reusability by encapsulating complex object creation logic.
+- **Decouples Client Code from Concrete Classes:** Abstracts the instantiation details from client code, making it easier to modify or extend the system.
+- **Supports Multiple Product Variations:** Allows flexibility in accommodating different product types and variations.
+- **Supports Customization and Configuration:** Encapsulates configuration logic, enabling customization of the creation process.

+#### When to Use Factory Method Design Pattern

+- **When You Want to Encapsulate Object Creation:** If you have a complex object creation process or if the process may vary based on conditions, encapsulating this logic in a factory method can simplify client code and promote reusability.
+- **When You Want to Decouple Client Code from Concrete Classes:** Using the Factory Method Pattern allows you to create objects through an interface or abstract class, abstracting away the specific implementation details of the concrete classes from the client code.
+This promotes loose coupling and makes it easier to modify or extend the system without impacting existing client code.
+- **When You Need to Support Multiple Product Variations:** If your application needs to create different variations of a product or if new types of products may be introduced in the future, the Factory Method Pattern provides a flexible way to accommodate these variations by defining factory methods for each product type.
+- **When You Want to Support Customization or Configuration:** Factories can be used to encapsulate configuration logic, allowing clients to customize the creation process by providing parameters or configuration options to the factory method.

+#### Implementation Guidelines

+To implement the Factory Method Pattern effectively, follow these guidelines:
+- **Define an Abstract Creator:** Create an abstract class or interface with a factory method that will be responsible for creating objects.
+- **Implement Concrete Creators:** Subclass the abstract creator and implement the factory method to instantiate and return specific product types.
+- **Create a Product Interface:** Define an interface or abstract class that specifies the operations that all concrete products must implement.
+- **Implement Concrete Products:** Develop concrete classes that implement the product interface and define specific behavior for each product type.

+#### Components of Factory Method Design Pattern

+1. **Creator:**
+   - **Description:** An abstract class or interface that declares the factory method.
+It may contain other methods that work with the created objects.

+2. **Concrete Creator:**
+   - **Description:** Subclasses of the Creator that implement the factory method to create specific types of objects.

+3. **Product:**
+   - **Description:** The interface or abstract class for the objects that the factory method creates.
+It defines the common interface for all objects.

+4. **Concrete Product:**
+   - **Description:** Classes that implement the Product interface or extend the Product abstract class.
+They are the actual objects created by the factory method.